We will never sell, distribute or lease any information that we hold of yours to third parties.

-If you make a purchase through aldervineyard.uk or in person we will hold your purchase details including your name, address, email and telephone number where necessary.
+If you make a purchase through aldervineyard.uk or in person we will hold your purchase details including your name, address, email, birthday and telephone number where necessary.
 These details will be kept for 7 years in keeping with our internal record keeping.

 How We Process And Store Your Personal Data